ITSMEUNICK-21/M2_AVR_based_Homespace_Automation_with_Daylight_Monitoring/1_Requirements/README.md

 * Income Tax Calculator is reliable and easy-to-use calculator to estimate your Tax payable on taxable income.
 Income tax is computed as the product of a tax rate times the taxable income in accordance to guidelines laid out by Income Tax Department.

 # Requirements
-* Visual Studio Code, gcc compiler, Linux OS, Windows OS
+* Visual Studio Code, AVR compiler, SimulIDE, Make Installer, Doxygen, Linux OS, Windows OS
 # Features
 * You can get the tax payable based on your taxable income.
 * You can select age-based distinction and pay your tax payable accordingly.